Contributions by Oklahomans in the Foreign Service

 - Born to a working-class family in rural Oklahoma and a first-generation graduate of the University of Oklahoma, Jenonne Walker entered foreign affairs as a CIA analyst and became a civil servant at the State Department in the mid-1970s.
 After helping negotiate arms control treaties with the Soviets and serving as senior director for Europe on the National Security Council, she was named Ambassador to the Czech Republic in 1995, fostering the country’s return to democracy and helping the government and American companies battle corruption.
 Read her story in ADST’s collection.

 - Mary “Ann” Wright was born in Durant and served in the military before joining the Foreign Service in 1987.
 She received the State Department’s Award for Heroism for leading the evacuation of 1,400 American citizens and our partners from Sierra Leone in 1997.
 She resigned in protest over the U.S. administration’s policies regarding Iraq in 2003.
-Her oral history is part of ADST’s collection.
+Learn more in her oral history.